i2Nav-WHU/Wheel-INS/README.md

 # Wheel-INS: A Wheel-mounted MEMS IMU-based Dead Reckoning System
 <a href="https://github.com/i2Nav-WHU/Wheel-INS"><img src="https://img.shields.io/badge/Linux-FCC624?logo=linux&logoColor=black" /></a> <a href="https://github.com/i2Nav-WHU/Wheel-INS"><img src="https://img.shields.io/badge/Windows-0078D6?st&logo=windows&logoColor=white" /></a>

 IMU drifts quickly with time!
-Well...It's true, but what if we mount it on the wheel❓
+Well...it's true, but what if we mount it on the wheel❓

 In Wheel-INS, we proposed a dead reckoning sysytem for the wheeled robots **using only one Wheel-mounted IMU**.
-There are two major advantages of mounting to the wheel: 1) the vehicle velocity can be directly obtained by the Wheel-IMU without wheel encoder; 2) the rotation modulation can be leveraged to mitigate the error accumulation of the inetial navigation system.
+There are two major advantages of mounting IMU to the wheel: 1) The vehicle velocity can be directly obtained by the Wheel-IMU without wheel encoder; 2) The continuous rotation of the wheel can somewhat mitigate the error accumulation of the inertial navigation system because of rotation modulation.

 ## :boom:News:boom:
 :tada::tada: Oct.
 2023 A completely new version of the code supporting both Linux and Windows is released!

 :tada::tada: Nov.
-2022 Wheel-INS has been extended to SLAM!
+2022 Wheel-INS has been extended to a SLAM solution!
 Check out our paper of [Wheel-SLAM](https://arxiv.org/pdf/2211.03174.pdf) accepted to IEEE Robotics and Automation Letters.
 The [source code](https://github.com/i2Nav-WHU/Wheel-SLAM) is also released.

 :tada::tada: Nov.
-2022 Our paper on multiple IMUs-based wheeled robot localization ([Wheel-INS2](https://ieeexplore.ieee.org/document/9950438)) has been accepted to IEEE Transactions on Intelligent Transportation Systems.
+2022 Our paper on multiple IMUs-based wheeled robot localization ([Wheel-INS2](https://arxiv.org/abs/2012.10593)) has been accepted to IEEE Transactions on Intelligent Transportation Systems.
+Check it out!

+:tada::tada: Aug.
+2021 ([Wheel-INS](http://i2nav.cn/ueditor/jsp/upload/file/20210905/1630804325780076093.pdf)) has been accepted to IEEE Transactions on Vehicular Technology.
 Check it out!

 ## Run it
 ### 1. Linux